ChristianSteger/HORAYZON/README.md

 - trimesh

 ## Further dependencies
-- Intel &copy; Embree with Intel Threading Building Blocks (TBB) and GLFW.
+- Intel&copy; Embree with Intel Threading Building Blocks (TBB) and GLFW.
 Source code and compilation instructions can be found here: https://github.com/embree/embree
+- hmm.
+Optional -- only required if remote terrain simplification is needed in case of elevation data with very high (<5 m) resolution.
+Source code and compilation instructions can be found here: https://github.com/fogleman/hmm

 # Installation